strimzi/proposals/050-unidirectional-topic-operator.md

 * `status.conditions` may have new values for the `reason`.

-The semantics of the CR API will also change:
+The semantics of the `KafkaTopic` custom resource API will also change:

 1. Unidirectional reconciliation
 2. The absence of fields will not imply that they take their default values, only that the value is not specified in this CR.